react-native-community/discussions-and-proposals/proposals/0000-split-jest-from-react-native-core.md

 ## Adoption strategy

 1. Publish `@react-native/jest-preset` in parallel to an ongoing stable release.
-2. Pick a warning into `react-native/jest-preset` that informs users of the package change.
+2. For current release: Pick change into `react-native/jest-preset` that informs users of the package change and re-exports `@react-native/jest-preset` temporarily.
-3. Drop `react-native/jest-preset` in a subsequent release.
+3. For next release: Drop `react-native/jest-preset` entirely and replace it with an error that tells people to replace it with `@react-native/jest-preset`.

+**Alternatively** to (3): Keep `react-native/jest-preset` and its warning+reexport but define an optional peer dependency on `@react-native/jest-preset` that throws an error if it's not installed.
+This would make the adoption entirely backwards-compatible, and allow us to ship this within one release, since migration is then trivial.

 The change to projects is an added dependency and a single line of changing the Jest preset.
 No codemod will be needed.